CryptosOdysseus/AALE-Contributions/20190814-AALE-4th-Session-PREP-AALE-vs-Contract-Law.md

 -	then, scanning through the **Restatement (2nd) of Contract Law** (https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md), look for these sections, articles and underlying legal concepts, **that logically resonate & articulate with issues relevant to above core chunk focus framework,** and write some comments- but doing this first _in abstracto_, not yet getting entangled in any specific scenario.

--	then, from that, like we did for Agency Law, we hope to **derive a check-list of some of Restatement (2nd) of Contract Law's most relevant articles and concepts in usability & applicability to above core chunk focus.**
+-	then, from that, like we did for Agency Law, we hope to **derive a check-list of some of Restatement (2nd) of Contract Law's most relevant articles and concepts in usability & applicability to above core chunk focus, _then,_ do scenarios.**

 -	at that time we should be able to apply that check-list together with the **R4 (Roles and Relationships, Rights and Responsibilities) & other relevant functions**, to allocate roles to functions and then play some of the scenarios from the perspective of each role, within an AALE/DAO context.